-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the governmental activities and the major fund of the Vadnais Lake Area Water Management Organization (the Organization), Vadnais Heights, Minnesota, as of and for the year ended December 31, 2014, and the related notes to the financial statements as and have issued our report thereon dated February 13, 2015.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the governmental activities and the major fund of the Vadnais Lake Area Water Management Organization (the Organization), Vadnais Heights, Minnesota, as of and for the year ended December 31, 2015, and the related notes to the financial statements as and have issued our report thereon dated March 7, 2016.

-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota statute § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our audit considered all of the listed categories.
+The Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota statute § 6.65, contains six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions and tax increment financing.
+Our audit considered all of the listed categories except for tax increment financing because the Organization does not have any established tax increment financing districts.

-In connection with our audit, nothing came to our attention that caused us to believe that the Organization failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Organization failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Organization's noncompliance with the above referenced provisions.